OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 Check an exhaustive list of attributes in the :ref:`Virtual Machine Definition File Reference Section <public_cloud_azure_atts>`.

-.. note:: The PUBLIC_CLOUD sections allow for substitutions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <cong_defining_context>`.
+.. note:: The PUBLIC_CLOUD sections allow for substitutions from template and virtual network variables, the same way as the :ref:`CONTEXT section allows <template_context>`.

 Default values for all these attributes can be defined in the ``/etc/one/az_driver.default`` file.